Mobile CMMS: The Future Maintenance Team’s BFF

 Furthermore, some organizations have been hesitant to make the financial investment in mobile devices for maintenance teams, along with the software upgrades that are sometimes necessary.

-As a result, mobile CMMS and applications have been slow to seep into the maintenance and asset management sector, but those who embrace them seem to quickly realize the benefits of doing so.
+As a result, mobile CMMS have been slow to seep into the maintenance and asset management sector, but those who embrace them seem to quickly realize the benefits of doing so.

 By automating core functionalities and providing real-time updates on equipment, maintenance tasks and upcoming alerts, current data is accessible organization-wide.
 Here are the most valuable features these systems and applications provide, the business challenges they address, and how they’re changing maintenance management.